-- Click Remove this scenario from your map to remove the scenario from the active project, but keep it in your organization.
+- Click Remove this scenario from your map to remove the scenario from the active project, but keep it in your ArcGIS organization.
 You can add it back when you want.

-- Click Delete this scenario and its design features to permanently delete the scenario and all data it contains from your active project and your organization.
+- Click Delete this scenario and its design features to permanently delete the scenario and all data it contains from your active project and your ArcGIS organization.

-Set active scenario
+Set an active scenario

 GeoPlanner allows you to open multiple scenarios in a project.
 However, only one scenario is active at a time.
 All sketching, analysis, and evaluation tools work on the active scenario.
 Therefore, it is important to know which is your active scenario and set it appropriately.
 Complete the following steps to set an active scenario:

 - At the top of the application, click the scenario drop-down arrow.

 The Duplicate tool allows you to copy all features associated with the active scenario to a new scenario with a different name.
 This tool is useful when you want to save a scenario at different stages of your work and keep different versions of your design.
 All feature geometries and attributes, excluding attachments, are copied to the new scenario.
 Complete the following steps to duplicate a scenario:

 - At the top of the application, click the scenario drop-down arrow and click Duplicate.

 - Type a title, summary, description, and tags for the new scenario on the Duplicate Scenario dialog box.

 Scenarios must have unique names, and attachments are not copied.